/ astro-integrations / How to Use Deno Deploy with Astro: Complete Guide

 Production Tips

-1. Use the hybrid output mode.
+1. Keep most pages static, opt routes into on-demand rendering.
 Not every page needs server rendering.
-Set output: "hybrid" and add export const prerender = true to pages that can be static.
-This reduces edge compute costs and improves response times for static content.
+Leave static as the default behavior, set output: 'server', and add export const prerender = false only on the routes that genuinely need request-time rendering.
+This reduces edge compute and improves response times for static content.

 2. Take advantage of edge caching.
 Add appropriate Cache-Control headers to your responses.
-Even SSR pages can benefit from short cache durations (30-60 seconds) to reduce cold starts during traffic spikes.
+Even on-demand pages can benefit from short cache durations (30-60 seconds) to reduce cold starts during traffic spikes.

 3. Use Deno's built-in KV store.
-Deno Deploy includes Deno KV, a globally distributed key-value database.
+Deno's platform includes Deno KV, a globally distributed key-value database.
 Use it for session storage, rate limiting, or caching API responses without adding an external database.

-4. Monitor cold start times.
+• Monitor cold start times.
 Edge functions have cold starts.
-Keep your dependencies minimal and avoid importing large libraries in server-rendered routes.
+Keep your dependencies minimal and avoid importing large libraries in on-demand routes.
 The lighter your server bundle, the faster cold starts will be.

 Alternatives to Consider